getify/You-Dont-Know-JS/types-grammar/ch2.md

 ### Character Iteration

-Strings are not arrays, but they certainly mimick arrays closely in many ways.
+Strings are not arrays, but they certainly mimic arrays closely in many ways.
 One such behavior is that, like arrays, strings are iterables.
 This means that the characters (code-units) of a string can be iterated individually:

 ```js
 myName = "Kyle";